-Whether you’re travelling via plane, train or automobile – Vancouver is an easy-to-reach destination.
-Once here, there are many options to help you easily navigate this diverse, eclectic region to experience the very best of West Coast cuisine.
+Whether you’re travelling via plane, train, boat or automobile, Vancouver is an easy-to-reach destination.
+Once here, there are many options to help you easily navigate this diverse, eclectic region and experience the very best of West Coast cuisine.

 Visiting from Washington State:

-Planning to drive?
+Rather take a drive?
 Simply head north on Interstate 5 (I-5) to the Peace Arch border crossing and then onto Highway 99 to reach Vancouver.
-In total, there are four border crossings into Metro Vancouver via the communities of Abbotsford, Aldergrove, Surrey and White Rock.
-The approximate driving time from Seattle into British Columbia is roughly three hours, but could be more depending on the border.
-Signs near the highways list border wait times, or click here for the latest border information.
+In total, there are four border crossings into Metro Vancouver via the communities of Abbotsford, Aldergrove and Surrey.
+The approximate driving time from Seattle into British Columbia is roughly three hours (but could be more depending on the border).
+Signs near the highways list border wait times – or click here for the latest border information.

 Visiting via Vancouver Island:

-Whether you’re visiting Victoria or other BC island destinations, it’s a breeze to visit Metro Vancouver and the Fraser Valley.
+Whether you’re visiting from Victoria or other BC island destinations, it’s a breeze to visit Metro Vancouver.
 Simply drive or walk onto one of the many BC Ferries vessels and make your way to Horseshoe Bay or Tsawwassen, where a world of culinary adventures await on the mainland.
 Click here for BC Ferries scheduling information.

 Visiting on a cruise ship: